MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/creating-adapters/index.md

 4. To build or deploy all adapters, run the commands from the root "GroupAdapters" project.

-## Creating Adapters Using MobileFirst developer CLI
+## Creating Adapters Using MobileFirst Developer CLI